 Text copied to clipboard!

-• Associate's degree in Radiologic Technology.
+• Associate's or Bachelor's degree in Radiologic Technology or related field.

-• Excellent communication and patient management skills.
+• Excellent communication, interpersonal, and patient care skills.

 Potential interview questions